SilvanaZ/SilvanaZ/README.md

  # Hola soy Silvana Zalazar <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

  ## 👱‍♀️ Blog 👱‍♀️
-- 🖥️ I’m a developer from Argentina passionate about web technologies like C#, C++, .net, react, python, angular, mongoDB, javascript, Node Js, HTML5 and Css.
+- 🖥️ I’m a developer from Argentina passionate about web and programming languages such as Ruby, Javascript, Node Js, React, HTML, Css, etc.
 - 🌺 I'm learning a Full Stack Node JS course with Digital House.
 - 👯 I seek to collaborate and participate in projects of all kinds that help me add experience.
 - ✨ Funny Fact: I love 🐈 , I love every kind of 🐱 and I love 👩‍💻 ❤️